voyagermesh/voyager/README.md

 Please always check the release notes for upgrade instructions.
  - TPR version: appscode.com/v1beta1 is considered in beta.
 This means any changes to the YAML format will be backward compatible among different versions of the operator.

+---

+**The voyager operator collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
+To disable stats collection, run the operator with the flag** `--analytics=false`.

+---

 ## Acknowledgement
  - docker-library/haproxy https://github.com/docker-library/haproxy